 In the library, circulation procedures follow standard library practices.
-Books are checked out for one week for kindergarten, 1st grade and 2nd grade, and two weeks for 3rd - 6th grades.
+Books are checked out for one week for kindergarten, 1^{st} grade, and 2^{nd} grade, and two weeks for 3^{rd} - 6^{th} grades.
 If students have books that are overdue, they may not take others from the library until the overdue books are returned.
 Should damage occur while a book is in a student's possession, he/she must report this to the librarian so that repairs can be made.
 If the book is lost and /or damaged beyond repair, replacement cost will be determined.
-Lost and/or damaged books must be paid before the final report card is sent home in June.
+Lost and/or damaged books must be paid before the end of the school year.